fpgasystems/hacc-platform/README.md

 </p>

 ## ETHZ-HACC
-As a multi-core, GPU, and FPGA cluster, ETHZ-​HACC allows research in distributed systems, databases, cloud computing, and hardware acceleration of data science.
-Internally, we are using ETHZ-HACC to conduct extensive research to assemble our Infrastructure for heterogeneous architectures and hardware acceleration or HACC Platform.
+As a multi-core CPU, GPU, and FPGA cluster, **ETHZ’s Heterogeneous Accelerated Compute Cluster (ETHZ-​HACC)** allows research in distributed systems, databases, cloud computing, and hardware acceleration of data science.
+Internally, we are using ETHZ-HACC as the grounds to offer our **HACC Platform** to all our cluster users.

 ## Systems Group RunTime (SGRT)
 All our advances are open-source and offered as a design platform through the Systems Group RunTime.
 With this initiative, we hope that ETHZ-HACC users will be able to develop their accelerated applications more quickly.